anjali8913/MRes_Advanced_AI_Dissertation_UoS/README.md

 ## Code attribution

 The pipeline design, experimental methodology and all analysis code in this repository are my own work.
 This includes the two-stage pipeline, the leakage/confound audit, the accent-classification and truncation-fairness analyses, the blank-masked CTC confidence, the entropy-based confusion mining, the native-calibrated and null-baselined cross-lingual risk score (CLRS), the routing-rule comparison and the transliteration-vs-drift breakdown.

 No algorithmic code was copied from another person's codebase.
 The pretrained models and third-party libraries used as components — wav2vec 2.0, Whisper, the VoxLingua107 language-ID model, AI4Bharat indicwav2vec-hindi and NLLB, together with PyTorch, Hugging Face Transformers, scikit-learn, librosa, jiwer, umap-learn, SciPy, NumPy, pandas, Matplotlib, seaborn and joblib — are the work of their respective authors and are imported .
 Full details and licences are listed in the dissertation appendices (Software Used, Pretrained Models).

 Standard formulas (WER, cosine similarity, Shannon entropy, RMS energy) are established methods, their application to router-level accent fairness is the contribution of this work.
+Claude code was used as a development assistant mainly for optimisation and debugging.